MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 If you haven't already, complete the [asssessment](assess-office-365-proplus.md) and [planning](plan-office-365-proplus) phases for your Office deployment.

-Verify that your users have local admin privileges on their client computers.

 This article is intended for administrators in enterprise environments working with hundreds or thousands of computers.
 If you want to install Office on a single device or small number of devices, we recommend reviewing [Download and install or reinstall Office 365 or Office 2016 on your PC or Mac](https://support.office.com/en-us/article/Download-and-install-or-reinstall-Office-365-or-Office-2016-on-a-PC-or-Mac-4414EAAF-0478-48BE-9C42-23ADC4716658) or [Use the Office 2016 offline installer](https://support.office.com/en-us/article/Use-the-Office-2016-offline-installer-f0a85fe7-118f-41cb-a791-d59cef96ad1c).

-## Best practice recommendations
+## Best practice recommendations and requirements

 The steps in this article can apply to a variety of environments, but we'll base our examples on the recommended best practices from the planning article for deploying from the cloud:

-- We will deploy Office from the cloud with the Office Deployment Tool.
+- Deploy Office from the cloud with the Office Deployment Tool.

-- We will manage updates to Office automatically, without any adminstrative overhead.
+- Manage updates to Office automatically, without any adminstrative overhead.

-- We will deploy the Semi-Annual Channel (Targeted) to a representative group of users and client devices and deploy the Semi-Annual Channel to the rest of our users.
+- Deploy the Semi-Annual Channel (Targeted) to a representative group of users and client devices and deploy the Semi-Annual Channel to the rest of our users.

-- We will build four Office installation packages:
-	- Semi-Annual Channel for 32-bit
-	- Semi-Annual Channel for 64-bit
-	- Semi-Annual Channel (Targeted) for 32-bit
-	- Semi-Annual Channel (Targeted) for 64-bit
+- Build two Office installation packages: Semi-Annual Channel for 32-bit and Semi-Annual Channel (Targeted) for 32-bit.
+If you want to deploy the 64-bit version of Office, you will need to create additional installation packages.

-In addition to the best practices, our examples will include the following standard options:
+In addition to the best practices, our examples include the following standard options and requirements:

-- We will deploy Office in English and Japanese.
+- Deploy Office in English and Japanese.
 For more details on installing additional languages, including matching the language of the client device's operating system, see  [Overview of deploying languages in Office 365 ProPlus](overview-of-deploying-languages-in-office-365-proplus.md).

-- Office will install silently on all clients
+- Office installs silently on all clients

+- Users must have local admin privileges on their client devices.
+If that is not the case, then xx.

+## REVIEWER QUESTIONS

+1. What to recommend if users don't have local admin privileges.
+2. Whether language recommendations are good enough--or should we include match OS in standard guidance.
+3. What other standard options to include.
+4. When to replace copy and paste of config file with Office Customization Tool for Click-to-Run.

 ## Step 1: Create your deployment groups

 Based on these requirements, we'll create two deployment groups: group 1 will receives updates from Semi-Annual Channel and group 2 will receive updates from Semi-Annual Channel (Targeted).